markitx/issue-graph/README.md

 Installation
 ------------
+From within folder...

-$ npm install
+1) $ npm install

-$ /bin/graph-server
+2) $ /bin/graph-server

- Point your browser to http://localhost:3000
+3) Point your browser to http://localhost:3000